Devashishsaurabh/KindMeal.my-Clone/README.md

     Contribution:

-    Creation of the Hot pick & Recipes Page which is linked to the navbar.
+    1.Creation of the Hot pick & Recipes Page which is linked to the navbar.

-    Also, I have solved some of the bugs.
+    2.Also, I have solved some of the bugs.

 <br>